Endometriosis surgery and Fertility

-- Bowel endometriosis usually affects the rectosigmoid colon and can be associated with symptoms such as bowel cramping, diarrhea, or painful passing of stools.
+- Bowel endometriosis usually affects the rectosigmoid colon.
+If so, it causes symptoms such as bowel cramping, diarrhea, or painful passing of stools.
 Treating this kind of endometriosis is difficult and challenging.

 - In many instances, deep lesions may be inoperable.
 Your surgeon may decide to leave them as such to avoid severe complications and injury.
 In this case, you may have to take medicines to suppress pain and other symptoms.
 Although this is not curative but prevents disease progression.
 However, discontinuing medical treatment commonly results in the recurrence of symptoms.

-- If your bladder is involved by endometriosis removal of the lesion and closure of the bladder wall is recommended.
-If it has extended to ureter it may be excised after stenting.
+- If your bladder has endometriosis removal of the lesion and closure of the bladder wall is an option.
+Extension to ureter needs excision and stenting.

 Removal of uterus in endometriosis

-- Hysterectomy with bilateral salpingo‐oophorectomy is generally reserved for women with severe symptoms.
+- Hysterectomy with bilateral salpingo‐oophorectomy – for women with severe symptoms.

 - If ovaries are left out at the surgery this may cause pain in future.

-- Hysterectomy is also used successfully to treat idiopathic dysmenorrhoea and adenomyosis in fertile women.
+- Hysterectomy is also a treatment for idiopathic dysmenorrhea and adenomyosis in fertile women.

 Pregnancy and Endometriosis

-Fortunately, pregnancy actually improves endometriosis, because in pregnancy their huge amounts of various hormones are released, which can actually help us in recovering from endometriosis.
+Fortunately, pregnancy actually improves endometriosis.
+It happens so due to the release of huge amounts of various hormones during pregnancy.
+As a result it helps us in recovering from endometriosis.
 When the endometriosis is so severe that conception doesn’t happen, then a laparoscopy is important.
-After surgery, the simplest chances of conceiving are during the primary few months following the procedure. after getting conceived and relieved from most part of endometriosis, your doctor can take steps to stop the endometriosis from reoccurring. nursing slows the expansion of endometriosis as do contraception pills.
+After surgery, the simplest chances of conceiving are during the primary few months following the procedure.
+After child birth, your doctor can take steps to stop the endometriosis from reoccurring.
+Breast feeding slows the expansion of endometriosis as do contraception pills.
 Once a patient finishes nursing, we recommend starting contraception pills until she wants to conceive again.
 This plan will offer the simplest chances for conceiving without having to endure laparoscopy again or the other infertility treatment.